Menu

-The Masai Mara National Reserve, one of Africa’s most celebrated wildlife destinations, is globally renowned for its vast savannahs, abundant wildlife, and the spectacular Great Wildebeest Migration.
+The Masai Mara National Reserve located and under the management of the Narok County, is one of Africa’s most celebrated wildlife destinations, is globally famous for its vast savannahs, abundant wildlife, and the spectacular Great Wildebeest Migration.
 Located in southwestern Kenya and forming part of the greater Serengeti National Park ecosystem, the Masai Mara offers unparalleled safari experiences—from Big Five sightings to hot air balloon rides.

 Masai Mara Entry Fee for Non-Residents (January – June 2025 onwards)

 From January 1st to June 30th, the Masai Mara remains a prime safari destination, offering excellent wildlife sightings with fewer crowds compared to the migration season.
-During this period, non-residents are required to pay the following park entry fees:
+During this period, the non-resident Masai Mara entrance fee is as follows:

 Masai Mara Entrance fee rates apply to the Main Reserve areas such as Talek, Sekenani, Ololaimutia, Oloololo, and Musiara gates.
 It’s important to note that the Masai Mara entrance fee grants access to the main reserve only and does not cover the conservancies, which may charge additional or separate fees.